Perl-Apollo/Corinna/rfc/class-construction.md

 1. Check that the even-sized list of args to new() are not duplicated (stops the new( this => 1, this => 2 ) error)
 2. And that the keys are not references
 3. Walk through classes in reverse MRO order.
-Croak() if any attribute name is reused
+Croak() if any field name is reused
 4. After previous step, if we have any extra keys passed to new() which cannot be allocated to a field, throw an exception